avinashyesuri/RS2wordCheck/README.md

 ## Overview

 This application is a word checker that allows users to type text, track the number of words typed within a certain period,and provides functionality to convert the text to uppercase or lowercase.
 Additionally, users can edit and copy the text.
-The application also demonstrates the use of React Router's `useParams` hook.
+The application also demonstrates the use of React Router's `useParams` hook...

 ## Features